Fish

 Sumac-Spiced Barramundi with Quinoa Tabouli

-Fresh and zesty with the pleasant tang of sumac, this pan-fried barramundi is a light touch for busy weeknights.
-Served with a minty quinoa salad, it’s a protein-rich dish full of nourishing goodness.
+Fresh and zesty with the pleasant tang of sumac, this pan-fried barramundi references the flavours of the Middle East and is a light touch for busy weeknights.
+Served with a minty quinoa tabouli, it’s a protein-rich dish full of nourishing goodness.

 30 Minutes